bsimedicatedspray/bsimedicatedspray.github.io/_sectionPage/section5.md

 <h3>WHO USES IT?</h3>
 <span>Mountaineers</span>
 <p>While you're climbing up a mountain, you suddenly experience excruciating muscle pain.
 You can barely move, much less finish your climb.
-BSI Medicated Spray will make the pain go away and heglp you reach the top.</p>
+BSI Medicated Spray will make the pain go away and help you reach the top.</p>